derbyjs/derby/index.md

 While Derby's rendering performance has yet to be benchmarked and optimized, its architecture will ultimately enable it to outperform most current web application rendering approaches in real usage.

-When large chunks of a page requires updating, rendering HTML and then updating the innerHTML of an element is the fastest approach.
+When large chunks of a page require updating, rendering HTML and then updating the innerHTML of an element is the fastest approach.
 However, when small changes to one item in a template occur, rerendering the entire template and replacing an entire section of the DOM is much slower than simply updating a single property or single element's innerHTML.

 In addition, only rendering certain sections or an entire page client-side dramatically slows page loads.
 Even an extremely fast client-only renderer causes the browser to wait for the page to load a script (most likely via an additional request), interpret the script, render the template, and update the DOM before it has a chance to start performing layout of the HTML content.